-At the end of the day, the cost of a website incorporates several different factors.
+At the end of the day, how much does a website cost depends on several different factors.

 Domain and Hosting

 The larger and more popular the website, the more hardware resources are needed.
 Also, there are low-cost hosting vendors providing cheap solutions without taking performance, security or uptime into account, and enterprise solutions that guarantee your availability and speed.

 In general, a domain name costs about $20/year and hosting a standard website would be between $4/month and $30/month.
 Larger and popular websites would require a VPS or a dedicated server where prices start from $60/month up to $2500/month.
 Highly popular websites may require several servers in a network with other server factors, but those custom solutions need evaluating based on the specific use case.

-Want to know everything about Web Hosting and Services?
-Here is a detailed, useful guide that covers everything about Web Hosting.
+Want to know everything about WordPress hosting and services?
+Here is a detailed, useful guide that covers everything on the topic.

 Designing a website is the process of creating the visual look-and-feel of the new product.
-If you require a unique vision for your project, then this would require the skills of a designer.
-This usually requires a certain amount of communication, sample web projects, and several iterations until the final solution is accepted.
+If you want a unique vision for your project, then this would require the skills of a designer.
+This usually involves a certain amount of communication, sample web projects, and several iterations until the final solution is accepted.

-Designing a simple website could vary between $500 and $10,000 for 3-5 unique templates, without taking the additional creation of logos, banners or creative images into account.
-Fancier design or numerous revisions could add up, and fashion or stylish website projects could easily go to the six figures for design work only.
+Designing a simple website costs between $500 and $10,000 for 3-5 unique templates, without taking the additional creation of logos, banners, or creative images into account.
+Fancier design or numerous revisions could add up to the price, and fashion or stylish website projects could easily go to the six figures for design work only.